The library will be closed on December 24th, 25th and 31st, as well as January 1st.

 Details about equipment available is on the Application Form, available below.

 Please read our Meeting Room and Conference Room Policies and Procedures and be sure to take a look at our Meeting Room Setup and Breakdown Guidelines.

-Then print an Application for Meeting Room Use, pick one up at the library, or visit our online Meeting Room calendar.
+Then print an Application for Meeting Room Use, pick one up at the library, or use the e-form at the bottom of this page.

-The form requires your signature, stating that you have read the policies and agree to comply with them.
-The person who signs the form (and/or submits an online Meeting Room request) will serve as our contact person for any questions we may have.
-Once you have reserved the room by phone, in person or by using our online calendar, we will contact you via phone or email to confirm.
+The application requires your signature, stating that you have read the policies and agree to comply with them.
+The person who signs the application (and/or submits an online Meeting Room request) will serve as our contact person for any questions we may have.
+If you have reserved the room by using our e-form, we will contact you via phone or email to confirm.

-Note that we require a new form once each calendar year.
+Note that we require a new application once each calendar year.